livebook-dev/livebook/docs/teams/phoenix_integration.md

 Now we need a way to call the remote function passing an argument that's coming from the form.
 To do that, we can extract the remote function call into a reusable module.

-First, convert your remote execution smart cell to a regular code cell by clicking in the pencil icon:
+First, convert your remote execution smart cell to a regular code cell by clicking on the pencil icon:

 ![](images/convert_remote_executio_smart_cell.png)